-- Article 8, and the right to an effective remedy and a fair trial recognised by Article 47.
-In particular, the Agreement includes adequate safeguards for the protection of personal data transferred by Eurojust under the Agreement. - (7) Ireland is bound by Regulation (EU) 2018/1727 and is therefore taking part in the adoption of this Decision. - (8) In accordance with Articles 1 and 2 of Protocol No 22 on the position of Denmark, annexed to the Treaty on European Union and to the Treaty on the Functioning of the European Union, Denmark is not taking part in the adoption of this Decision and is not bound by it or subject to its application. - (9) The European Data Protection Supervisor delivered its Opinion [xxx] on [xx.xx.xxxx]. - (10) Therefore, the Agreement should be signed on behalf of the Union, subject to its conclusion at a later date. - (11) In accordance with the Treaties, it is for the Commission to ensure the signing of the Agreement, subject to its conclusion at a later date,
+- (5) The Agreement ensures full respect of the Charter of Fundamental Rights3 of the European Union, in particular the right to respect for private and family life, recognised in Article 7, the right to the protection of personal data, recognised in Article 8, and the right to an effective remedy and a fair trial, recognised by Article 47 of the Charter.
+In particular, the Agreement includes adequate safeguards for the protection of personal data transferred by Eurojust under the Agreement. - (6) Pursuant to Article 218(7) TFEU, it is appropriate for the Council to authorise the Commission to approve on the Union's behalf the modifications of Annexes I, II and III, to the Agreement, to authorise the Commission to agree modalities for the continued use and storage of the information that has already been communicated between the Parties pursuant to the Agreement and to authorise the Commission to update the information about the addressee of notifications. - (7) Ireland is bound by Regulation (EU) 2018/1727 and is therefore taking part in the adoption of this Decision. - (8) In accordance with Articles 1 and 2 of Protocol No 22 on the position of Denmark, annexed to the Treaty on European Union and to the Treaty on the Functioning of the European Union, Denmark is not taking part in the adoption of this Decision and is not bound by it or subject to its application. - (9) The European Data Protection Supervisor delivered its Opinion [xxx] on [xx.xx.xxxx]. - (10) The Agreement should be approved on behalf of the Union, - (11) In accordance with the Treaties, it is for the Commission to proceed, on behalf of the Union, to the notification provided for in Article 29(2) of the Agreement, in order to express the consent of the Union to be bound by the Agreement,